Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 For monitoring wells and dewatering wells the wells must be designed to protect the groundwater, constructed using industry standards, include adequate well head protections and be properly plugged when no longer needed.

-All well services including well construction and pump repair/maintenance work must be performed by a contractor who is currently certified by the Department.
-The rules surrounding well contractor certification can be found in 567 Iowa Administrative Code Chapter 82, Well Contractor Certification.
+All well services including well construction and pump repair/maintenance work must be performed by a contractor who is currently certified by the Iowa DNR.
+The rules for well contractor certification can be found in 567 Iowa Administrative Code Chapter 82.

 Additional permit areas you should be aware of -

 *Monitoring Wells - Iowa DNR private well construction permits are not required when the well installation is part of a Iowa DNR required investigation or clean-up action.
 If the monitoring wells are installed as part of a private study or investigation, Iowa DNR private well construction permits are required if the well(s) will be 20 feet or greater in depth.
-All monitoring well construction must have a Iowa DNR Certified Well Contractor on-site when well services are being provided.
-All monitoring wells must be properly plugged with bentonite products or neat cement as soon as they are no longer needed.
+All monitoring well construction must have a Iowa DNR Certified Well Contractor on-site and in direct charge of the well services when they are provided.
+When monitoring wells are no longer needed, they must be properly plugged with bentonite products or neat cement and the casings removed to a depth of four feet below surface grade.

 Well Construction Permits and other types of drilling -